CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer02_stock_market_basics/notes_stock_market_basics.md

 - **Regulator:** Sets the rules, licenses and supervises participants, and enforces fair, orderly, transparent markets with investor protection.
-In IPOs: the regulator reviews and approves the offering document (disclosure-based)—e.g., declares a registration effective (US) or approves the prospectus (UK/EU)—while the exchange separately decides on listing/admission.
+In IPOs: the regulator reviews and approves the offering document (disclosure-based)—e.g., declares a registration effective (US) or approves the prospectus (UK/EU) while the exchange separately decides on listing/admission.

 | Role | Principal names (examples) |
 |---|---|